 How Long Does It Take to Edit my Photos and How Do I Get My Edited Images?

 Editing images to make them the best they can be is my FAVORITE part of the job!
-It typically takes me 3-4 hours to edit each hour of shooting.
-I finish all galleries and have them back to you within 1 week of your session.
+It typically takes me 3 hours to edit each hour of shooting.
+I usually finish all galleries and have them back to you within 5-6 days of your session.
 Even during my very busiest season (Sept-Nov), your wait should never be more than 7-9 days.
 If you have an hour package, I typically send sneak peeks (to choose your edited style) within 48 hours.

 When your photos are done, you will receive and email with a link to your online gallery with detailed download instructions to for both your computer and/or phone.
 The gallery is public unless you ask for password protection, which is no problem to add.
 No one can download your images from your gallery without a download password (which you will receive in the email with your gallery).
 The images are yours to print and share wherever you like.